 Rapid and Widespread White Matter Plasticity During an Intensive Reading Intervention

 The Institute for Learning & Brain Sciences (I-LABS) at the University of Washington conducted a study examining growth in reading skills and neural connections (white matter) as a result of intensive reading intervention to develop the sensory-cognitive function of symbol imagery.
-This study is the first to measure white matter during an intensive reading intervention for dyslexics comparing children’s learning with their brain’s changes.
-Children who struggled with reading and/or had a diagnosis of dyslexia received eight weeks of intensive reading intervention at a Lindamood-Bell Learning Center.
-They took a series of reading tests before and after the intervention and underwent MRI scans at the beginning, middle, and end.
+This study is the first to measure white matter during an intensive reading intervention for dyslexics, comparing children’s learning with their brain’s changes.
+The children who struggled with reading and/or had a diagnosis of dyslexia received eight weeks of intensive reading intervention at a Lindamood-Bell Learning Center.
+They took a series of reading tests before and after the intervention, and underwent MRI scans at the beginning, middle, and end.
 A control group of children with mixed reading skill levels did not receive the reading intervention.